-Keller George (Wolf Clan), member of the Oneida Nation Council, recalled the following story his great-grandmother told:
+Keller George (1938-2023), Wolf Clan member of the Oneida Indian Nation Council, recalled the following story his great-grandmother told:

 Long ago, before the Europeans first came to this land, the Haudenosaunee were happy and at peace with all the gifts the Creator had bestowed upon them.
 The lands where they dwelled had many thick forests.
 Numerous animals populated their lands, many of them fur-bearing.
 Birds of innumerable types inhabited the countryside.
 The rivers were flowing with myriad fish.

 The Haudenosaunee had lived in America since time immemorial and had taken care of the gifts the Creator had granted to them, using only what they needed to survive.